achristen/Meteobike/QGIS-Analysis/readme.md

 A comma separated value list is then saved that can be imported in the statistics software `R`.

 Open `R Studio` and use the `read.csv` function to read the exported data from the layer into a data frame.

       meteobike <- read.csv(file = '/Users/Your/Desktop/Fractions-Meteobike.csv')

 The path must be adjusted to the save location of the above exported `.csv` file.
+The dataset in the `.csv` will be read into a data frame.
 You can now perform any statistical analysis or graphing in `R` using the data in the `meteobike` data frame.

+First create a scatter-plot of `lc_tree`